mjarvisal/FCC_Sodaq_Example/README.md

 This means that the device has been configured to send the messages as unconfirmed messages.
 Your device will always print a "Successful transmission." message after each send and you will not know if the gateway received the message or not because of the reasons explained earlier.

-This example will configure the RN2483 Lora module for highest possible TXPower, Spreadin Factor 12 and adaptive data rate enabled for best possible signal on the device.
+This example will configure the RN2483 Lora module for highest possible TXPower, Spreading Factor 12 and adaptive data rate enabled for best possible signal on the device.
+The payload send from this example is the string "SODAQ " and the last byte will be a running number signifying the index of the sent message so you can easily check for dropped packages.

 Put your own keys in Sodaq_Keys.h

-If you dont have your own Node-Red or NodeJS application running to listen and decrypt the messages from the IBM cloud you can use this webapplication for fast testing.
+If you don't have your own Node-Red or NodeJS application running to listen and decrypt the messages from the IBM cloud you can use this web application for fast testing.

 http://fcc-demo.eu-gb.mybluemix.net/

 user: fcc
 password: challenge

 The maps "my location" is currently hard coded to Helsinki City Hall, but once a message has been decoded it will display the gateway that received the message from you device on the map on a different marker named "lora gateway".